ddprrt/ddprrt.github.io/src/content/_posts/2020-07-06-typescript-vite-preact.md

 ```

 And that's it!
 You can see a rough and unpolished demo setup on [GitHub](https://github.com/ddprrt/preact-vite-ts-playground).
 Let me know what you think!

+## Further reading

+- Please also check out [Snowpack](https://snowpack.dev) by Fred K. Schott.
+A very similar approach and a very detailled explanation on some ground concepts behind *O(1) build tooling*.